LLLT Education and Application Process

 Approved waiver applicants must complete the practice area courses prior to applying for admission in a defined practice area.
 Applicants may apply for a limited time waiver until December 31, 2016.

-After you complete all education requirements, you may apply to take the LLLT examination beginning in Winter 2015.
-The first licensing examination will be held in March 2015.
+After you complete all education requirements, you may apply to take the LLLT examination beginning in Spring 2015.
+The first licensing examination will be held in May 2015.
 The LLLT examination consists of two parts: (1) a core curriculum examination and (2) a practice area examination.
 Applicants for initial licensure must pass both exams.
 For more information on the exams, review Regulation 8.

 Those who pass the examination will be eligible for licensure provided they meet all pre-licensure requirements set forth in Regulation 10B, including completing 3,000 hours of substantive law-related experience supervised by a licensed attorney.